 Once you are comfortable riding a mountain bike on rough trails, then you can start thinking of a bike for yourself.
-A decent mountain bike for beginners (Firefox Target) comes for around Rs.15,000 and if your budget allows, you can go for a higher end bike costing around Rs.25-35K.
+A decent mountain bike for beginners (Firefox Target) comes for around INR 15,000 and if your budget allows, you can go for a higher-end bike costing around INR 25-35K.
 Trek is an international company known to make very good mountain bikes.
 Don’t go for Hercules MTB Bikes as they are quite heavy and not suitable for all terrains.

-If budget is an issue, you can also try getting a second hand bike to start with.
-Many regular bikers buy higher end mountain bikes even if they have regular mountain bikes and they are generally interested in disposing the earlier one off.
+If budget is an issue, you can also try getting a second-hand bike to start with.
+Many regular bikers buy higher-end mountain bikes even if they have regular mountain bikes and they are generally interested in disposing of the earlier one.

 Safety Precautions and Risks involved-